J0113/hcs-inholland-security/Labs-Lesson-3/02-Container-Scanning/step2/text.md

-Now, generate a SSH key on the local machine for the student user and copy it to node01.
+A webserver is running on port 80.
+Check what image the webserver is using, and scan with trivy.

 <br>